 3. Stretch Everyday

 As I mentioned above, mobility is key when it comes to protecting your joints.
 Stretching every day will help you improve your ability to move your joints.
 This not only fights stiffness but also helps protect the cartilage from more wear and tear.

 The more your joints move, the more the cartilage gets nourished by the joint fluids.
-Which is why yoga or pilates is a great exercise when it comes to protecting your joints.
+This is why yoga or pilates is a great exercise when it comes to protecting your joints.

 So try joining a yoga class or do a stretching routine at home.

 When it comes to protecting your joints, staying active is key.
 Swimming (along with yoga) is one of the best exercises you can participate in for your joints.